-1. Add your contacts
+2. Add your contacts

-First of all you need to create a list of recipients to whom you’ll send your newsletter.
-Click on “Add contacts” on the left above and enter the list management page; click on “Create a new list”:
+Now create a list of contacts to receive your newsletter.
+Click “LISTS” on the left menu, and enter the list management page.
+Now click “Create a new list”:

 Okay, now you’re ready to compose your first email!

-2. Create and send your email
+3. Create and send your email

 Here you can: